saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-2/README.md

 ---

-## 5. Flat Synthesis
+## 5. Flat Design and Synthesis

-Flat synthesis removes module boundaries and treats the complete design as a single logic structure.
+Flat synthesis removes the internal module boundaries so that the complete design can be optimized as one combined logic structure.

 In Yosys, hierarchy can be removed using: